-A situation could arise where the in-house solicitor is instructed to seek an undertaking from a solicitor colleague, which that colleague should not give.
-If the other solicitor should not give such undertaking, then the in-house solicitor should not request it (see the practice note issued by the Society's Guidance and Ethics Committee in 2016, 'Do not seek undertakings that should not be given').
+A situation could arise where the in-house solicitor is instructed to seek an undertaking from a solicitor colleague which that colleague should not give.
+If the other solicitor should not give such undertaking, then the in-house solicitor should not request it (see Law Society Gazette Jan/Feb 2016, p51, 'Do not seek undertakings that should not be given'.